car251290/realstate/README.md

 In Next.js, a page is a React Component exported from a .js, .jsx, .ts, or .tsx file in the pages directory.
 Each page is associated with a route based on its file name.
 When an application has custom Babel configuration Next.js will automatically opt-out of using SWC for compiling JavaScript/Typescript and will fall back to using Babel in the same way that it was used in Next.js 11.
 ## Node.js
+In Node.js the new ECMAScript standards can be used without problems, as you don't have to wait for all your users to update their browsers - you are in charge of deciding which ECMAScript version to use by changing the Node.js version, and you can also enable specific experimental features by running Node.js with flags.
 ## Next.js
 The interactive course with quizzes will guide you through everything you need to know to use Next.js.